isramv/d8_materialize/README.md

 ## Demo here: http://dev-d8-materialize.pantheon.io/

-Once enabled needs blocks to be configured.
+Once enabled configure blocks to the new regions.